 Regarding Stipends, Fellowships and Additional Funding

-If you are receiving a stipend from your employer for work you are performing or you are receiving wages, you are not eligible for WEP.
-You must be pursuing an unpaid opportunity to be eligible for a WEP grant.
-An example would be your employer oﬀers you a stipend of $4,000 for the summer.
+Academic year: If you are receiving a stipend from your employer for work you are performing or you are receiving wages, you will not be eligible for WEP consideration.

 Application Process & Timeline